-FWAS maintains three separate dark-sky observing sites in Texas (aka "dark sites").
+FWAS maintains two separate dark-sky observing sites in Texas (aka "dark sites").
 Each has its unique observing properties and characteristics.
 These dark sites that are manitained by volunteer club members afford members private, secure, dark locations from which to observe and explore the hobby of amateur astronomy.
 We encourage all members to go out and use these site as often as you like.

 FWAS owns four 10-inch Dobsonians, two 12-inch Dobsonians, one 14.5-inch Dobsonian and a 19.5-inch equatorial fork newtonian, as well as eyepieces and other equipment, all of which are available for membersí use at our dark sites.